skaut/shared-drive-mover/README.md

 $ npm install
 ```

 Create a new script project on https://script.google.com under a Google Workspace account and in the Project properties, copy the Script ID.
 Put this inside `.clasp.json`.
 Then enable [Google Apps Script API](https://script.google.com/home/usersettings).
+You should also modify the `webapp.access` value in `appsscript.json` to control who can run the script - see the [docs](https://developers.google.com/apps-script/manifest/web-app-api-executable#webapp) for details.

-Build the code and push it to the online project by running:
+Finally, build the code and push it to the online project by running:

 ```sh
 $ npm run build